🎯 What is prompt engineering?

 Assigning a role to the AI gives it a frame of reference.
 It's like telling an actor which character to play.

-The role activates different "thinking modes" in the model.
-An "SEO expert" won't respond the same way as a "marketing professor for beginners."
+The role activates different "modes of thinking" in the model.
+An "SEO expert" will not respond in the same way as a "marketing professor for beginners".

 Examples of effective roles: